The Rise And Rise Of Belly Binding

 But belly binding is much more than a passing celebrity fad.

-In Mexico they use the rebozo, in India they use sari and in Malaysia, it’s called being kung.
+In Mexico they use the rebozo, in Kenya they use kanga and in Malaysia, it’s called beng kung.

 And there are many options now on the market.
 If you want you can DIY!
 I love simple Tubigrip (ask your midwife, doula or physio!) as it’s cheap, comfy and super easy to use.
 Or you can pay a doula to visit you at home and do your belly binding for you.